 For example, alcoholic priests don’t lose control after drinking wine in performing religious services.
 They believe that they are drinking Christ’s blood rather than wine.
 Therefore they don’t lose control.

 Similarly, alcoholics don’t lose control after drinking alcohol without realizing it.
 They “lose control” only if they know they’re consuming alcohol.

-People who believe in the loss of control theory are much more likely to relapse after drinking.
+In light of this, people who believe in the loss of control theory are much more likely to relapse after drinking.
 That’s in comparison to those who don’t believe in it.
 Thus, the idea of loss of control often becomes a self-fulfilling prophesy.

-Naturally, people who believe in loss of control should avoid any food they believe will make them lose control.
+Of course, people who believe in loss of control should avoid any food they believe will make them lose control.

 To learn more, visit Understanding Alcoholism: Its Nature, Cause, and Possible Cure.